-k.
-Employee Related Obligations
+J. Employee Related Obligations

 According to the Israeli Severance Pay Law, 1963 ("Severance Pay Law"), employees are entitled to severance payment, following the termination of their employment.
 Under the Severance Pay Law, the severance payment is calculated as one-month salary for each year of employment, or a portion thereof.
 The Company's liability for severance pay is covered by the provisions of Section 14 of the Severance Pay Law ("Section 14").

 Under Section 14 employees are entitled to monthly deposits, at a rate of 8.33% of their monthly salary, contributed on their behalf to their insurance funds.
 Payments in accordance with Section 14 release the Company from any future severance payments in respect of those employees.

 Therefore, the Company does not recognize a liability for severance pay due to these employees and the deposits under Section 14 are not recorded as an asset in the Company's balance sheet.
-Severance expenses for the years ended December 31, 2021, 2020 and 2019, amounted to \$4,608, \$2,721 and \$1,349, respectively.
+Severance expenses for the years ended December 31, 2023, 2022 and 2021, amounted to \$8,435, \$7,289, and \$4,608, respectively.

 The Company's U.S. Subsidiary has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 100% of their annual compensation to the plan through salary deferrals, subject to Internal Revenue Service limits.
-The expenses recorded by the U.S. subsidiary for employer's contributions were \$915, \$529, and \$165 for the years ended December 31, 2021, 2020 and 2019, respectively.
+The expenses recorded by the U.S. subsidiary for employer's contributions were \$1,898, \$1,551, and \$915 for the years ended December 31, 2023, 2022 and 2021, respectively.

-I. Contingent Liabilities
+K. Contingent Liabilities

-The Company accounts for its contingent liabilities in accordance with Accounting Standards Codification (ASC) Topic 450, Contingencies ("ASC 450").
+The Company accounts for its contingent liabilities in accordance with ASC 450, Contingencies ("ASC 450").
 A provision is recorded when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 With respect to legal matters, provisions are reviewed and adjusted to reflect the impact of negotiations, estimated settlements, legal rulings, advice of legal counsel and other information and events pertaining to a particular matter.

-m.
-Revenue Recognition
+L. Revenue Recognition